Jehops/codeml_sba/README.md

 #Smoothed Bootstrap Aggregation (SBA)

-SBA is a method that uses bootstrapping of site patterns and borrows kernel smoothing techniques from machine learning to account for errors in maximum likelihood parameter estimates in codeml [1].
+SBA is a method that uses bootstrapping of site patterns and kernel smoothing to account for errors in maximum likelihood parameter estimates in codeml [1].
 It is currently working with codon models M2a, branch-site A, and M8.

 #Installation